EddyGiusepe/Healthcare_with_Agentic_RAG/README.md

 In this repository we created an Agentic Rag using crewai and qdrant and applied it to the healthcare sector.

-This project was inspired by the author: [M K Pavan Kumar](https://ai.gopubby.com/building-agentic-rag-pipelines-for-medical-data-with-crewai-and-qdrant-3a00a48fb0d1)
+This project was inspired by the author: [M K Pavan Kumar](https://ai.gopubby.com/building-agentic-rag-pipelines-for-medical-data-with-crewai-and-qdrant-3a00a48fb0d1) e [aqui](https://github.com/pavanjava/healthcare_agentic_rag/tree/main).

 ![](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*Nr8wzNBPmhp-uCBne9_MzQ.png)